REGISTER EARLY AS SPACES ARE LIMITED IN EACH AGE GROUP !

 How do we know what team our son is on, and when his practices are?

 You can view these rosters by clicking on the "Team Pages" tab at the top of the website, and then clicking on "Rosters" on its dropdown menu.
-Rosters can only be viewed by BVL members, so you will need to log in at the bottom of the page.
+Rosters can only be viewed by BVL members, so you will need to log in at the top of the page.

 What equipment do players need?

-Boys must have a boys lacrosse stick, helmet, gloves, shoulder and elbow pads, a cup, and a mouthguard.
+All players must have a boys lacrosse stick, helmet, gloves, shoulder and elbow pads, a cup, and a mouthguard.